Learning to Love My Cat-like Classmate

-Learning to Love My Cat-like Classmate (となりの猫と恋知らず, Tonari no Neko to Koi Shirazu) is a Japanese manga series written and illustrated by Akinoko.
+Learning to Love My Cat-like Classmate (となりの猫と恋知らず, Tonari no Neko to Koi Shirazu), also known as The Deskmate Cat and the Love Novice, is a Japanese manga series written and illustrated by Akinoko.
 It initially began serialization on the author's Twitter account in November 2023.
-It later began parallel serialization in Square Enix's seinen manga magazine Monthly Big Gangan in April 2024.
+It later began a parallel serialization in Square Enix's seinen manga magazine Monthly Big Gangan in April 2024.

+Synopsis

+Minato Seno is a shy and lonely high school student.
+One day, he is told by his teacher to wake up his classmate Mugi Nekozane from her slumber.
+He later befriends Nekozane due to their shared interests in cats and photography, and they slowly start to develop feelings for each other.